 KPI Summary definition Precise definition 1a 1 KPI 1a - The percentage of the adult population undertaking at least 150 minutes of moderate physical activity a week Physically active with at least 150 minutes per week of moderate intensity activity in bouts of 10 minutes or more spread over several days.
 Periods of vigorous activity are counted as double.
 2a KPI 2a - The percentage of adults physically inactive Physically inactive with less than 30 minutes per week of moderate intensity activity in bouts of 10 minutes or more spread over several days.
 Periods of vigorous activity are counted as double.
 3a KPI 3a - The percentage of the adult population taking part in sport and physical activity at least twice in the last 28 days Participate in at least two sessions of at least moderate intensity activity in the last 28 days combining to at least 60 minutes in total over the 28 days.
-9a KPI 9a - The percentage of adults volunteering in sport at least twice in the last year 10a KPI 10a - The demographics of adult volunteers in sport compared to society as a whole
+10a KPI 10a - The demographics of adult volunteers in sport compared to society as a whole 11a KPI 11a - The percentage of adults who have attended a live sporting event at least twice in the past year Attended a live sporting event at least twice in the past year to include watching professional and amateur sport

-$^{^{1}}$ KPI 1a and KPI 2a are also treated as measures of the physical wellbeing outcome in the strategy (outcome one).
+1 KPI 1a and KPI 2a are also treated as measures of the physical wellbeing outcome in the strategy (outcome one).